iS4i4S/PCNSL-RBraLymP/README.md

 [Complete tutorial for RBraLymP is avaliable here](http://htmlpreview.github.io/?https://github.com/iS4i4S/PCNSL-RBraLymP/blob/main/Docs/RBraLymP.html)

 ## Data avaliability
-Raw WES, RNA-seq, DNA methylation, and clinical data that support the findings of this study have been deposited at the European Genome-phenome Archive (EGA) under accession number [EGAS...pending](insert link).
+Raw WES, RNA-seq, DNA methylation, and clinical data that support the findings of this study have been deposited at the European Genome-phenome Archive (EGA) under accession number EGAD00001008706.

 ## Contact
 E-mail any questions to [isaias.hernandez@icm-institute.org].